keep3r-network/keep3r-network-v2/docs/technical/peripherals/IKeep3rKeeperDisputable.md

 ### `slash(address _keeper, address _bonded, uint256 _bondAmount, uint256 _unbondAmount)` (external)

-Allows governance to slash a keeper based on a dispute
+Allows governor to slash a keeper based on a dispute